Crazy Frog to return with a new single next month

 Boss is creating the comeback song with the producer Reinhard “Voodoo” Raith, who was behind the original Crazy Frog single.

 The character spent four weeks at Number One in the UK with ‘Axel F’.
 Chris Martin joked that Crazy Frog was “a bit arrogant, to be honest” upon Coldplay‘s chart defeat.
-The frontman also impersonated the ringtone during a performance on Friday Night With Jonathan Ross.
+The frontman also impersonated The Annoying Thing’s ringtone during a performance on Friday Night With Jonathan Ross.

 Crazy Frog released various follow-up singles between 2005 and 2009, including ‘Popcorn’, ‘Crazy Frog In the House’ and ‘Cha Cha Slide’.
 Three studio albums arrived via Ministry Of Sound/Mach 1.